Hello, my name is Sheila and welcome to my website.

 I call my counselling service “Waythrough Counselling” because we often attempt to sidestep and avoid life’s difficulties, which may work for a while, but eventually we have to begin to explore what we’ve experienced.
 Counselling is not a quick fix, and as a client you must be prepared to embark on a journey which will involve increasing self awareness (which may be uncomfortable at times) but it is a valuable learning space to find your own “waythrough”.

-I first began my training in the Midlands for a year before relocating to London where I completed my two year L4 Diploma in Therapeutic Counselling (Integrative), graduating from Spurgeon’s College in 2010.
-I counselled over a number of years at an agency in Kent, also assisting the Agency Manager in coordinating a large team of counsellors, as well as managing referrals from clients.
+I first began my training in the Midlands and completed a L2 Counselling Skills and then a L3 Counselling Studies CPCAB course then relocated to London where I completed my two year CPCAB L4 Diploma in Therapeutic Counselling (Integrative), graduating from Spurgeon’s College in 2010.
+I counselled over a number of years at an agency in Kent where I also assisted the Agency Manager in coordinating a large team of counsellors, as well as managing confidential referrals from clients and them assigning them an appropriate counsellor.

-After leaving the agency in Kent I then worked with a UK Charity in developing and managing a small team of counsellors where as a team we offered low cost counselling within the large and diverse, multi-cultural setting in Croydon, London.
+After leaving the agency in Kent I worked with a UK Charity in developing and managing a small team of counsellors where we, as a team, offered low cost counselling within the large and diverse, multi-cultural setting of Croydon, London.
 I was also a member of a local Talking Therapies Forum where we explored ways of making low cost counselling more accessible to the local community of Croydon with the local CCG.